EdidiongEsu/Databricks_earthquake/README.md

 Inside the Databricks workspace:

 - Go to **Compute** → Click **Create Cluster**
-  - Runtime: 11.3 LTS or higher
+  - Runtime: 11.3 LTS for mInimal Configuration.
+Choose cluster to turn off after 30 mins of inactivity to save cost.
   - Keep other settings default for development
 - Go to **Workspace** → Your username → Click **New > Notebook**
   - Name: `bronze_ingest`